 Upminster Windmill is currently closed as it is undergoing an exciting restoration funded by the Heritage Lottery Fund.

-A new Education and Training Centre is being built and will provide a new space to welcome visitors as well as a workshop to maintain the Windmill.
-The Windmill itself will undergo a full restoration and be restored to working order by 2018.
+A new Education and Training Centre has been built and provides a new space to welcome visitors as well as a workshop to maintain the Windmill.
+The Windmill itself will undergo a full restoration and be restored to working order by 2020.

 Location and Access